 Limitations with multiple domains

-Domain names and aliases:
+Domain names and aliases

-- In the legacy free edition of Google Apps secondary domains are not supported.
+- In the legacy free edition of Google Apps, secondary domains are not supported.
 The legacy free edition of Google Apps only supports domain aliases.
 All the other restrictions tied to domain aliases apply.

-- You cannot restrict sharing to the users in a single domain.
-Sharing options are based on the organization as a whole, not individual domains.
 To share a document with the users in a single domain (or any other subset of users), create a Google Group that includes all the users and share the document with that group.

-- Searches for sites only return sites in the same domain as the user.
+- Searches for sites return sites only in the same domain as the user.
 For example, a user with an address in a secondary domain will not find sites created in the primary domain.

-- Applications that use Google App Engine are not available for users at non-primary domains.
+- Applications that use Google App Engine are not available for users at non primary domains.